Keyclic/keyclic-sdk/javascript-es6/docs/ReportApi.md

 <a name="postWorkflowByReport"></a>
 # **postWorkflowByReport**
-> Report postWorkflowByReport(xKeyclicApp, reportWorkflowTransitionData, report, opts)
+> Report postWorkflowByReport(xKeyclicApp, workflowData, report, opts)

 Create one Workflow resource.